DinaTaklit/From-Fundamentals-to-Functional-JS-v2/README.md

 ### P.S.
 FUNCTIONS ARE OBJECTS

 > Remember that functions are also objects, and you can add properties to them, so when you see functions like `.call` and things like that, that is because functions are also objects.
+So `.prototype` and things like that, those are just properties on this object, a special kind of objet that's a function.

 ```javascript
 const add = function(a, b){